missehsjune/resident-evil-5-randomizer/README.md

 Look at the [release page](https://github.com/missehsjune/resident-evil-5-randomizer/releases) for download links.

+# Requirements

+This program was made in .NET Framework 4.7.2 so [installing the .NET Framework 4.7.2 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) should be sufficient.

 # Usage

 First, download the latest version from the [release page](https://github.com/missehsjune/resident-evil-5-randomizer/releases), as well as [ARCtool by FluffyQuack](https://www.fluffyquack.com/tools/ARCtool.rar).